We support breast cancer research with our initiative Wrap it in Pink

 This initiative is a reflection of our commitment to society, creating value through our business actions.

-The campaign consists of the sale of pink film to wrap the fodder bales used to feed dairy cattle.
-Through this gesture of the farmer to use a pink plastic film to protect the fodder bales, instead of the standard color, which usually is black, white, or green, funds are raised and donated entirely to medical research on breast cancer.
+The campaign consists of the sale of pink film, Silograss brand, to wrap the fodder bales used to feed dairy cattle.
+Through this gesture of the farmer using a pink plastic film to protect the fodder bales, instead of the standard color, which usually is black, white, or green, funds are raised and donated entirely to medical research on breast cancer.

 The campaign has a great visual impact, seeing large pink grass bales in the fields, a color that is quickly identified with the fight against breast cancer.